cubermitis/NorthSec2023/ATM Network/ATM Machine 02/README.md

 We then refactored the hack to acquire a handle via `WFSOpen` and passed it to `WFSExecute`.
 We were still getting a message box.

-DeviceInstall restrictions?
-What are those?

-It turns out [DeviceInstall restrictions](https://admx.help/HKLM/Software/Policies/Microsoft/Windows/DeviceInstall/Restrictions) allow Windows administrators to black and white list hardware devices and their drivers from being loaded/activated when plugged in.

-From the VNC session, we broke out of the full-screen browser by hitting `Ctrl-Shift-Esc` to bring up the task manager and reveal the explorer shell.
-From the task manager, we can run `regedit` and explore the registry keys mentioned in the link above.

 We were (once again) _SO_ ready to jackpot the ATM.

 We walked up to it, plugged in the stick and watched it do its thing while doing our movie-esque hacking dance.
 But then something totally unexpected happened **AGAIN**.